25 Things to Do Under $5 in Tulsa This Season

 7. See a Classic

 Will Rogers Memorial Museum hosts free movies on the last Friday of most months.
+(Holidays may affect the schedule.)
 Plus, before the movies, guests can participate in fun craft activities.
 They even provide free popcorn!

 9. Watch a silent movie